synqs/synqs.github.io/content/publication/2019-signoles/index.md

 publishDate: '2020-12-28T14:25:24.998500Z'
 publication_types:
 - '2'
-abstract: We study the elastic scattering time $τ$S of ultracold atoms propagating in optical disordered potentials in the strong scattering regime, going beyond the recent work of J. Richard et al., Phys.
+abstract: We study the elastic scattering time $\tau_S$ of ultracold atoms propagating in optical disordered potentials in the strong scattering regime, going beyond the recent work of J. Richard et al., Phys.
 Rev. Lett.
 122 100403 (2019).
 There, we identified the crossover between the weak and the strong scattering regimes by comparing